nyantec/narwhal/README.md

 ## Abstract

-`narwhal` is used in conjunction with the `--net=none` networking mode of Docker to establish a secure network configuration.
-It does so by creating a pair of virtual Ethernet interfaces with static addresses for each container and setting up the necessary network routes.
+`narwhal` is used in conjunction with the `--net=none` networking mode of Docker to establish a secure network configuration with full layer‐2 isolation.

 ## Background

 Docker currently offers 4 different networking modes: `bridge`, `host`, `container` and `none`.

-Most users probably use the default `bridge` mode as it is the only one providing Internet connectivity with network isolation out of the box.
+Most users rely on the default `bridge` mode, as it is the only one providing Internet connectivity with network isolation out of the box.
 In this mode, Docker creates seperate network namespaces for every container as well as a connected pair of virtual Ethernet interfaces